Reshaping Modern Airport Environments

 Universally, our Advanced ILS Antennas can increase operational safety and throughput capacity at airports all around the world.
 They can support modernization efforts of all aviation authorities and organizations including those of the International Civil Aviation Organization (ICAO) and their member states.
 Simply put…whether used in support or instead of any other landing system technologies, our Advanced ILS Antenna Systems will perform brilliantly by increasing operational safety, efficiency, capacity and financial opportunities while reducing per capita greenhouse gas emissions wherever they are commissioned.

 Multi-taxi surface congestion occurrence shown at Chicago O’Hare International Airport, demonstrating a need for the increased throughput capacity our advanced antenna systems can provide.

-UNNECESSARY RISK: GAMBLING SAFETY FOR CAPACITY WITH AN “OPERATIONALLY ANTIQUATED INSTRUMENT LANDING SYSTEM (ILS)”.
-SOLUTIONS EXIST.
+UNNECESSARY RISK: GAMBLING SAFETY FOR CAPACITY WITH AN “OPERATIONALLY ANTIQUATED INSTRUMENT LANDING SYSTEM (ILS)” SOLUTIONS EXIST.

-Risks are increasingly being taken at major airports throughout the world in attempts to gain greater throughput capacity.
+Risks are being taken increasingly at major airports throughout the world in attempts to gain greater throughput capacity.
 Click the ‘Unnecessary Risk’ button below to read a paper presented to many aviation groups outlining what is occurring, why it is occurring and what can and should be done to correct it.